MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

     > **Note**: Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
 If you don't notice Cloud Shell configuration options, this is most likely because you are using an existing subscription with this course's labs.
 The labs are written with the presumption that you are using a new subscription.

-1. At the **Cloud Shell** command prompt in the portal, enter the following command, and then select Enter to list all resource groups in the subscription:

-    ```
-    az group list
-    ```

-1. At the command prompt, enter the following command, and then select Enter to find a list of possible commands to delete a resource group:

-    ```
-    az group delete --help
-    ```

 #### Task 2: Delete a resource group

 1. At the command prompt, enter the following command, and then select Enter to delete the **SecureFunction** resource group: